scottglew/TMGResponsiveAuthForms/README.md

 #Installation

+1. For Outlook Web Access, copy the existing Exchange Templates folder at:
+C:\Program Files\Microsoft Forefront Threat Management Gateway\Templates\CookieAuthTemplates\Exchange

-1. Duplicate the existing ISA Templates folder at:
+For all other sites, copy the existing ISA Templates folder at:
 C:\Program Files\Microsoft Forefront Threat Management Gateway\Templates\CookieAuthTemplates\ISA

 2. Call the duplicated folder 'Custom' (or whatever takes your fancy).
 You should now have a folder here:
 C:\Program Files\Microsoft Forefront Threat Management Gateway\Templates\CookieAuthTemplates\Custom

-3. Copy the usr_pwd.htm and the styles_responsive.css files into the Custom Folder and replace the existing file.
+3. Copy the usr_pwd.htm, styles_responsive.css, and Logo.png files from either the ISA or Exchange folders in this project into the Custom Folder (replace the existing files).
+Use the 'Exchnage' versions for OWA, and the 'ISA' versions for everything else.
+Feel free to replace Logo.png with your own custom logo.

 4. In your TMG Management console, edit your desired Web Publishing rule and go to the Listener page.
 Click Properties.